-Our current monetary system does not offer a way out of the crisis So where has our current monetary system brought us?
+Our current monetary system: no way out of the crisis

+So where has our current monetary system brought us?
 The effects of the crisis are still with us.
 Governments and many citizens are deeply in debt, disposable income is declining, and unemployment is growing or at best, hardly decreasing.
 Entitlements are reduced, costs for basic services such as education and health care are on the rise.
 In many countries the national infrastructure is in poor shape, even crumbling, as there is little or no money for maintenance, let alone improvement.
 And there is barely money for investment for the future, such as reducing greenhouse gas emissions through energy efficiency and the switch to renewable energy.

-Money goes to the virtual economy rather then the real one It's not as if there is an absolute shortage of money.
-The problem is that banks and other financial players pump most of the money into the financial or virtual economy, where it is used for speculation rather than production and consumption.11 At the same time the "real" economy of the production and consumption of goods and services faces a money shortage.
+Money to the financial economy

+It's not as if there is an absolute shortage of money.
+The problem is that banks and other financial players pump most of the money into the financial or virtual economy, where it is used for speculation rather than production and consumption.
+10 At the same time the "real" economy of the production and consumption of goods and services faces a money shortage.